fortran01/dotcursor/README.md

 This project helps you create the files that .cursorrules will refer to.

+## Tech Stack

+- TypeScript for type-safe development
+- Bun as the JavaScript runtime and package manager
+- Command-line interface (CLI) application architecture

 ## Features

 - Generates `.cursor.directory_structure.md` with detailed project information